junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Lead Verifier: :A Verifier which acts as a Main Verifier to receive Composite Evidence from a Composite Attester.

+Aggregated Attestation Results: : An Aggregated Attestation Results (AAR) refers to a collection of Attestation Results produced upon completion of appraisal of a Composite Attester.

 # Multi Verifier topological patterns
 {: #sec-multi-verifier }